-To create these works she uses a palette knife to blend and move paint in an intuitive manner, hoping for surprises to occur that are beautiful, may it be in the paint, the meaning, or any other result.
+To create these works she uses a palette knife to blend and move paint in an intuitive manner, hoping for surprises to occur that are interesting and new, either in the paint, meaning, or any other result.

-Closs' work is influenced by Abstract Expressionism and Expressionism.
+Closs' work is influenced by Abstract Expressionism and Gestural Abstraction.
 Specific painters who have influenced her the most are Hans Hofmann, Jackson Pollock, Joan Mitchell, Soutine, Claude Monet, Vincent van Gogh, and Georges Rouault.